Paris778/Retrograde-Mercury-Dates-Dataset-1990-2020/README.md

-# Retrograde Mercury Dates-Dataset 1990-2020
+# Retrograde Mercury Dates Dataset 1990-2020

 This is public dataset compiled by Paraskevas Solomou listing all periods during which the planet Mercury followed a retrograde course (according to Astrology) between January 1st 1990 and December 31st 2020